fridgemagnet3/uip/README.md

 # A Dragon IP stack using uIP

-This is (currently) an early project to create an IPv4 stack for the old [Dragon 8-bit computer](https://en.wikipedia.org/wiki/Dragon_32/64), if my enthusasm continues, I plan to fiddle about with it to varying degrees over the next few months.
+This is a project to create an IPv4 stack for the old [Dragon 8-bit computer](https://en.wikipedia.org/wiki/Dragon_32/64), if my enthusasm continues, I plan to fiddle about with it to varying degrees over the next few months.

 I should start by saying that if you're looking to shuffle data from the Internet (eg. download a file or web page) there are far easier ways of accomplishing this.
 For example you could use the [Drivewire protocol](https://archive.worldofdragon.org/index.php?title=DriveWire), where you offload the actual IP protocol to a more modern/capable machine.
 There's no real obvious point to doing this other than it seemed an interesting (mad?) thing to do.